Looking for the Best Spinning Reels For Bass?

 Stripers are bigger, more aggressive bass that need a bigger, more aggressive reel.
-The ultimate saltwater reel for them is the Penn Battle II.
+The ultimate saltwater fishing reel for them is the Penn Battle II.
 You won’t get much better than this for the price point.
 It works in freshwater as well, though the weight of the reel can be a bit overwhelming.
-The design keeps the corrosive effects of saltwater at bay, keeping your reel working flawlessly for years.
+The design keeps the corrosive effects of saltwater at bay, keeping your bass reel working flawlessly for years.
 It is always important to rinse your reels when saltwater fishing.
 That helps keep them in pristine condition.

-Spinning reels are incredibly versatile, which makes choosing the best spinning reels for bass a time-consuming and sometimes confusing process.
+Spinning reels are incredibly versatile, which makes choosing a spinning reel for bass a time-consuming and sometimes confusing process.
 Getting the right reel for the target fish is critical.
 If you want to catch 15-pound largemouth bass, you’re not going to want a size 1000 reel with a 6-pound test.
 Sure, it’s possible to do so, but chances are you’ll break off before bringing it in.
 Bigger fish generally require bigger reels.
 A 3000 with a 10-pound braid would be a far better option.
 It holds more line, allowing the fish to make its runs without causing too much stress on the line or the fish.

-Bringing it to the net also requires the reel to have a very reliable drag system and anti-reverse option.
+Bringing it to the net also requires the spinning reel to have a very reliable drag system and anti-reverse option.
 The worst feeling is when you reach down with the net only to have the reel free spool line out and basically let the fish go.
 Anti-reverse options stop that from happening.
 Most reels have a switch to go from free spooling to anti-reverse.
 It’s good to flip it to anti-reverse once you catch one.
 Free spooling is generally only used when letting the bait sit on the bottom, waiting for a predator to pluck it up.

-Look for a reel that holds a good amount of line in the range that you plan on fishing.
+Look for a spinning reel that holds a good amount of line in the range that you plan on fishing.
 You can generally find this listed right on the spool body.
 The numbers listed indicate the capacity for that weight.
 As an example, the Abu Garcia Revo Premier shows:

 - Braid 10/180 LBs/Yards

 That means the reel will hold 180 yards of 10lb test braided line.
 Each reel is different, so be sure to check the line weight and capacity of the reel before making your final decision.
-A good pro-tip for a beginning angler is to find a reel that holds anywhere from 8lb (3.63 kg) to 12lb (5.44 kg) test.
-That will ensure enough strong line to battle most fish.
-Braided line has a smaller overall diameter than mono of the same strength.
+A good pro-tip for a beginning angler is to find a bass reel that holds anywhere from 8lb (3.63 kg) to 12lb (5.44 kg) test.
+That will ensure enough strong fishing line to battle most fish.
+Braided fishing line has a smaller overall diameter than mono of the same strength.
 That means you’ll be able to fit more braided lines than mono.